 Iteration

-Iterate is a verb meaning to say or perform again.
-Iteration is a noun meaning the act or instance of iterating.
+Iterate is a verb meaning to say, do, or perform again.
+Iteration is a noun referring to an act or instance of iterating.
 It is synonymous with repetition, but iterations usually work toward a perfect form of something.
-Writers often mistakenly use iteration to mean instance or version even when there is no repetition—for example:
+In these sentences, for instance, iteration implies repetition:

 The annual event, now in its 135th iteration, includes more than 2,500 animals across 179 breeds.
 [Salon]